rancherfederal/carbide-docs/docs/stigatron-docs/create-scan.md

 When selecting a STIGATRON Scan Profile, there are 2 options for each support Kubernetes version:

 * Official: This is the officially certified version from DISA.
 While fully certified, it may be missing the latest security requirements currently in process for STIG reevaluations and fixes.
-* Preview: This is the latest version currently being worked and submitted to DISA from RGS.
+* Preview: This is the latest version currently being worked and submitted to DISA from Rancher Government.
 This will contain the latest STIG fixes and reevaluations, even before being fully certified.

-It is useful to leverage both versions when scanning to understand your cluster's current state against both the current and future STIGs.
+It is useful to leverage both versions when scanning to understand your cluster's current state against both of the current and future STIGs.